Gazzana/CPP-Physics/README.md

 <h3 align="center">Built With</h3>

-<li>SFML -The project is being built with SFML (Simple and Fast Multimedia Library), witch is a tool compatible with some low level languages, developed for helping programmers to develop games and I am using it just to render objects, create a screen and draw things on it.
+<li>SFML -The project is being built with SFML (Simple and Fast Multimedia Library), which is a tool compatible with some low level languages, developed for helping programmers to develop games and I am using it just to render objects, create a screen and draw things on it.
 </li>
 <ul align="center">
     https://www.sfml-dev.org/index.php
 </ul>

 <li>
-  C++ - Also used C++ for this engine, this is literally my first project with C++, but is i'm used to scripting in C# and java, two languages that have similarities with C++</li>
+  C++ - Also used C++ for this engine, this is literally my first project with C++, however, I am used to scripting in C# and java, two languages that have similarities with C++</li>

 <h3 align="center">Contact</h3>